-Students will be able to use standard measures of length and measure using a ruler.
+Students will be able to use metric units of length.

 - After watching the video, ask your students what they can measure in real life.

 - Provide students with visuals of key takeaways from the video.

 - Provide students with a table showing examples of centimeter to millimeter conversion, as shown in the video.

 - Have students explain key points from the video in their home language with a small group of peers who speak the same language, if possible.

 - Ask students to explain, using their own words, what the teacher in the video was showing.

 - Provide students with an example from the video in centimeters and see if they are able to convert centimeters to millimeters, using what they learned from the video.

 - Give your students rulers, and ask them to see what units of length they see.